Astalaseven/twitter-rss/README.md

 * Doesn't make use of Twitter API (no registration needed, no 180 requests limitation, ...)
 * Support account and hashtag following
-* Option to append pic.twitter.com images in feed [in dev]
+* Option to append pic.twitter.com images in feed
 * Generate a valid RSS-feed

 ## Installation